-I work with many mediums; bronze, ceramics and mixed media, including papier mache, paper pulp, fabric and stitch and plaster polymer.
-I also make prints and collage.
-Moving between different mediums helps maintain a feeling of discovery and immediacy.
-This keeps a sense of play alive which I find essential for my creativity.
+I work with many different mediums; bronze, ceramics and mixed media, including papier mache, paper pulp, textiles and stitch and plaster polymer.
+Moving between different mediums helps me to maintain a feeling of discovery and immediacy.
+This keeps a sense of play alive which is, for me, essential to my creativity.